• Sensory Processing Disorder Assessment

 You’ll meet an assessor who cares, who listens and believes you.

-They will explore with you how you process each of the senses, whether you are sensory seeking or sensory avoiding, they will look into your sensory discrimination and, sensory modulation, as well as learning about any sensory-motor challenges.
+They will explore with you how you process each of the senses, whether you are sensory seeking or sensory avoiding.
+They will look into your sensory discrimination and sensory modulation, as well as learning about any sensory-motor challenges you have experienced.

 Is this something you want or need?